lukejharmon/lanyon/chapters_preref/chapter6_beyondbm_pre.md

 ### Section 6.3c: Rate tests using Bayesian MCMC

 It is also possible to carry out this test in a Bayesian MCMC framework.
 The simplest way to do that would be to fit model H2 above, that traits on the tree evolved under a multi-rate Brownian motion model, in a Bayesian framework.
 We can then specify prior distributions and sample the three model parameters ($\bar{z}(0)$, $\sigma_1^2$, and $\sigma_2^2$) through our MCMC.
 At the end of our analysis, we will have posterior distributions for the three model parameters.
 We can test whether rates differ among clades by calculating a posterior distribution for the composite parameter $\sigma_{diff}^2 = \sigma_1^2 - \sigma_2^2$.
-The proportion of the posterior distribution for $\sigma_{diff}^2$ that is positive or negative gives the posterior probability that $\sigma_1^2$ is greater or less than $\sigma_1^2$, respectively.
+The proportion of the posterior distribution for $\sigma_{diff}^2$ that is positive or negative gives the posterior probability that $\sigma_1^2$ is greater or less than $\sigma_2^2$, respectively.

 Perhaps, though, researchers are unsure of where, exactly, the rate shift might have occurred, and want to incorporate some uncertainty in their analysis.
 In some cases, rate shifts are thought to be associated with some other discrete character, such as living on land (state 0) or in the water (1).
-In such cases, one way to proceed is to use stochastic character mapping (see [Chapter 9]()) to map state changes for the discrete character on the tree, and then run an analysis where rates of evolution of the continuous character of interest depend on the mapping of our discrete states.
+In such cases, one way to proceed is to use stochastic character mapping (see [Chapter 8]({{ site.baseurl }}/chapter8_fitdiscrete)) to map state changes for the discrete character on the tree, and then run an analysis where rates of evolution of the continuous character of interest depend on the mapping of our discrete states.
 This protocol is described most fully by Revell [-@Revell2013-ie], who also points out that rate estimates are biased to be more similar when the discrete character evolves quickly.

 It is even possible to explore variation in Brownian rates without invoking particular a priori hypotheses about where the rates might change along branches in a tree.
 These methods rely on reversible-jump MCMC, a Bayesian statistical technique that allows one to consider a large number of models, all with different numbers of parameters, in a single Bayesian analysis.
 In this case, we consider models where each branch in the tree can potentially have its own Brownian rate parameter.
 By constraining sets of these rate parameters to be equal to one another, we can specify a huge number of models for rate variation across trees.
 The reversible-jump machinery, which is beyond the scope of this book, allows us to generate a posterior distribution that spans this large set of models [see @Eastman2011-uj for details].